ballerina-platform/ballerina-library/library-templates/generated-connector-template/files/README.md

 ## Overview

-//TODO: Add overview mentioning the purpose of the module, supported REST API versions, and other high-level details.
+[//]: # (TODO: Add overview mentioning the purpose of the module, supported REST API versions, and other high-level details.)

 ## Setup guide